 In addition to your map and compass, serious map work requires a sharp pencil with a good eraser - a simple wood pencil is best, because mechanical pencils can affect the compass if held too close to it.
 It is also useful to have a 3 x 5" file card for marking off distance measurements.
-It is convenient to carry the folded map, pencil, file card, and a small piece of sandpaper (for sharpening the pencil) in a small plastic bag that will fit in your shirt pocket or an outside pocket of your pack.

-Answers to self-test on contours: 1F, 2D, 3A, 4E, 5B, 6C
+It is convenient to carry the folded map, pencil, file card, and a small piece of sandpaper (for sharpening the pencil) in a small plastic bag that will fit in your shear to self-test on contours: 1F, 2D, 3A, 4E, 5B, 6C